mdeanjones/bike-across-america/site/blog/kelly/_posts/2022-11-12-Ending-On-A-High-Note.md

 Virginia:

 -Best memory: Crossing the border from Kentucky into Virginia.
 I was so relieved to be out of Eastern Kentucky I felt almost euphoric entering Virginia.
 A close second was the lovely ride from Richmond to Williamsburg along the capital bike trail.
+As we were leaving a trail side cafe packed with cyclists, everyone sitting on the patio clapped and cheered for us as we made our way toward the finish line.

 -Biggest challenge: Dealing with the horrible smell of all the dead deer.
 So much roadkill, it's terrible!
 It was also a shame that so much of the Virginia route was on busy roads with no shoulders.